-Note: If you’re just joining us, please check out my 5k and 10k recap and my half marathon recap.
+Note: If you’re just joining us, please check out my 5k and 10k recap, my half marathon recap and my full marathon recap.

 I knew I couldn’t complete my Dopey Challenge recap without talking about the character stops!
 It’s one of the best parts!
 You see, throughout the races, Disney has characters out that you can take photos with.
 Everyone from Mickey to Genie to members of The Adventurer’s Club.
 Most of the stops have Disney Photopass photographers there to take your picture with the characters, which can be tied to your bib # for easy retrieval.
 If you don’t have Photopass, or don’t want to pay for it, the cast members there can also take a photo with your cell phone.
 It’s pretty awesome.
 As APs, we have Photopass and had planned to take full advantage of it.

 It seems this is all we have between the 5k and 10k, but I know there were more.
 During the 5k we skipped Chip and Dale, Vacation Genie (he was actually out for all four races, in different places), and some of the guys from Move It!
 Shake It!
 We did stop for Clara Bell the cow outside of The Land during the 5k, as well, but that picture seems to have disappeared.